lupamo/simple_shell/README.md

-Creating our own simple shell
+Creating our own simple shell in C.